AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/email-templates.md

 ---
 description: The events in your training activity trigger emails that are sent to learners.
 You as an administrator can easily enable, disable, or modify these email templates.
 jcr-language: en_us
 title: Email templates
 contentowner: manochan
+exl-id: acc85500-2ed1-47a4-8e65-6e1b8ef7d156
 ---
 # Email templates

 The events in your training activity trigger emails that are sent to learners.
 You as an administrator can easily enable, disable, or modify these email templates.